With so many yoghurts on the market, we’ve broken down the ones you really need to know about – and eat!

 1. Dairy Farmers Thick & Creamy Classic Vanilla – 552 kJ per 100 grams

 Dairy Farmers Thick & Creamy is the product that turns non-yoghurt eaters into yoghurt lovers!
 It's available in low-fat and full-fat options in order to sport a creamier and tastier product, as well as being a healthier option.
 Regardless of being full-fat, it still doesn’t stand at the top of the unhealthy yoghurt podium.
-Plus, as an additional benefit, it's pretty affordable for the high quality that it is, and available at most Woolworths.
+Plus, as an additional benefit, it's pretty affordable for the high quality that it is, and available at most Coles stores.
 If plain old vanilla isn’t your style, you can opt for other flavours such as lemon cream, honey, mango and passionfruit and many more.

 2. Chobani "flip" Greek Yoghurt Mint Chocolate Chip – 516 kJ per 100 grams